GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Methodology

 In order to output the final prediction network, we use a fully connected layer network as a decoder to turn the hidden vector $h_{t}$ at last moment in the sequence data into the final probability matrix.

-where $W_{d}\epsilon R^{d\times N}$ and $b_{d}\epsilon R^{N}$ are the weight and bias matrix of the decoder. $L$ denotes the number of hidden layers in the fully connected layer, and the number of units in each hidden layer may vary according to the dimension of data for better performance. $P_{t}\epsilon R^{N\times N}$ represents the final probability matrix of links, each $P_{t}(i,j)$=[0,1] represents the probability of the link from $i$ to $j$.
-The lager $P_{t}$ is, the larger the probability that the link will exist.
+where $W_{d}\epsilon R^{d\times N}$ and $b_{d}\epsilon R^{N}$ are the weight and bias matrices of the decoder, respectively. $L$ denotes the number of hidden layers in the fully connected layer, and the number of units in each hidden layer may vary according to the dimension of data for better performance. $P_{t}\epsilon R^{N\times N}$ represents the final probability matrix of links, satisfying $P_{t}(i,j)\in[0,1]$ represents the probability of the link from $i$ to $j$.
+The lager $P_{t}(i,j)$ is, the higher probability that the two nodes $i$ and $j$ are connected.